EmixamE/jekyll-serif-theme/how-we-work.md

 social_media_reason: "This allow to have our communication in only one place, but also for us to be as quick as we can to answer your demands."

-social_media_end: "We will also give set up a <b>weekly loo</b> for you, and a <b>weekly, or bi-weekly</b> call with you to make sure every one is in the loop !
+social_media_end: "We will also set up a <b>weekly loom</b> for you, and a <b>weekly, or bi-weekly</b> call with you.
 (You should have receive your invitation by now)"

 reporting_image: "/images/illustrations/charts-pie-and-bars.svg"

 reporting_title: "Reporting with us"
 reporting_text: "You will soon be given your own personal reporting with us.
 This allow you to track in (almost) real time how your ads are doing the <b>easiest way possible.</b>"

-reporting_reason: "We don't want to waste your time by setting up meeting and to show you reports, while you can get them in a instant.
+reporting_reason: "We don't want to waste your time by setting up meetings just to show you reports, while you can get them in a instant.
 We're using a reporting tool only to make your life easier, but also for <b>more transparency</b>."

-reporting_end: "At the end of this onboarding, you will setup a kick-off meeting with us, and we will give you a link and explain you how it's work then, don't worry !"
+reporting_end: ""

 approval_title: "You'll always be in the loop"